-In the last section, I mentioned our two avatars, and how they represent two states of the Hero’s Journey — the beginning, and the end — and the gap between them.
+In the last section, I mentioned our two avatars, and how they represent different stages of the Hero’s Journey (initiation and resolution) and the gap between them.

-If I want to live in Bali for 3 months out of the year, that dream is based far more on my psychographic characteristics than any other factor.
+If I dream of living in Bali for 3 months out of the year, that desire springs from my psychographics, right?

-He’s tried learning online, but the internet is a seething wasteland of shallow information, ignorant gurus, and get-rich-quick schemes.
+He’s tried learning online, but the internet has become a seething wasteland of shallow information, ignorant gurus, snake-oil salesmen, and get-rich-quick systems.

 Or go broke.

 He’s shelled out more than he’d like to admit on charlatans, tricksters, and their silver-tounged false promises.

 When I first ventured out on my own, even with my extensive background in marketing, I fell for many of the same gimmicks.

 Because of my experience in the field, I assumed I would be immune to the con — that I would automatically know better.